Do you wish you could feel more resilient as you try and help your child?

 So there you have it.
 I hope this list will spark some ideas so that you can stay more resilient.
 The more you help yourself, the better off your child will be.

 Thank you for reading.
-I know you have many options for content.
-Don’t forget to sign up for my free training filled with information and inspiration.
+I know you have many content options.
+Don’t forget to sign up for my free training, filled with information and inspiration.
 Sign up now.

 Oh, I love some of your suggestions, especially “the go see a movie” one.
 I’ll treat myself to a movie every once in a while in the middle of the week one afternoon.
 It’s so indulgent to me to allow myself to “waste time” that way.
 I even get the popcorn – which I know is horrible nutritionally for me.
 I eat so well most of the time that it too is an indulgence!